atsuya0/cremem/README.md

 # cremem
-A tool for recording and interactively executing commands.
+cremem is a tool for recording a command and interactively choosing and executing it.

 # Setup
 ## Load the zsh script